MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-schedule-travel-time.md

 > [!NOTE]
 > If the work order requirement has a work location of **Location Agnostic** or if the schedule assistant work location filter is changed to **Location Agnostic**, then resources without locations will also be displayed along with resources that do have locations, except the booking will not calculate travel time.

-In the following screenshot, the work location is location agnostic and no travel times are displayed in results
+In the following screenshot, the work location is location agnostic and no travel times are displayed in results.

 > [!div class="mx-imgBorder"]